 The batteries construction is what greatly differentiates a starting/cranking battery to a deep cycle battery.

-A starting/cranking battery, has thinner lead plates inside your battery which help provide a greater surface area of contact between the lead and acid resulting in a reaction that provides more power output and faster recharge times making them ideal for starting or cranking engines.
+A starting/cranking battery, has thinner lead plates inside which help provide a greater surface area of contact between the lead and acid resulting in a reaction that provides more power output and faster recharge times making them ideal for starting or cranking engines.
 Generally, these types of batteries are used for cars, generators, engines that require short bursts of energy upon start-up.
 The high output current can be measured by cold cranking amps (CCA).
 These batteries are designed to be continually recharged, thus holding the maximum capacity charge possible (this is usually between 90%-100% charge).
 The CCA is more important than Amp hours as it will tell you how much power is in the punch so to speak.
 High CCA batteries are not used for running appliances while in your caravan.
 For that application, we focus on deep cycle batteries that come in lead acid (AGM, Gel & Lithium).

 Deep Cycle Batteries: